micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 **Split by force**

-1. (By odd roll) If an odd roll is made where a pawn of the Pair is forwardable and the player's Base is empty, the Pair **must split** by forwarding one of the two pawns.
+1. (By odd roll) If an odd roll is made where a pawn of the Pair is forwardable, the player's Base is empty, and other forwardable option is found, the Pair **must split** by forwarding one of the two pawns if no other forwardable option found.

-2. (By forwardability) If a roll makes a Pair not forwardable, but a pawn of the Pair is forwardable and the player's Base is empty, the Pair **must split** by forwarding one of the two pawns.
+2. (By forwardability) If a roll makes a Pair not forwardable, but a pawn of the Pair is forwardable, the player's Base is empty, and the no other forwardable option is found, the Pair **must split** by forwarding one of the two pawns.

 **Forward as a Pair**